 To see if you qualify for any or all of the exemption, you will need to file Form MO-1040 or MO-1040P.
 You will need to complete the worksheet in Part 3 of Form MO-A to file with your MO-1040.

 KCPERS recommends that you contact the Missouri Department of Revenue or a qualified tax professional for information or questions regarding your eligibility to claim the public pension exemption.

 Qualified Health Insurance Premiums

 Missouri also allows a subtraction from federal adjusted gross income for qualified health insurance premiums.
-On 2019 tax returns, the subtraction is taken on Line 12 of Part 1 of Form MO-A and filed along with Form MO-1040.
-The Missouri Department of Revenue supplies a worksheet for Line 12 of Form MO-A which can be found in the MO-1040 instruction packet.
+The subtraction is taken on line 12 of part 1 of Form MO-A. To determine if you qualify for a subtraction, the Missouri Department of Revenue supplies a worksheet for line 12 which can be found in the instructions to form MO-1040.

 Military Leave of Absence Statutes and Retirement Board Policy

 On August 28, 2015 the new military leave provisions for the Police Retirement System and Civilian Employees’ Retirement System will become law.
 In addition, the Military Leave Policy has been update to implement the changes in the statutes.